quinniup/quinniup/README.md

 > 👯 I’m single and lonely,but lucky and plenitude.

-> 🤔 I’m looking for help with Google`s dad bod...🤪
+> 🤔 I’m looking for help with me...🤪

-> 💬 Ask me about how technology heavyweights。
+> 💬 Thinking about how to become a tech master.

 > ⚡ Fun fact: ...